 I met Atirath Dhara as a high school student during a public observing event.
 Together, we reviewed important skills such as building an understanding of Linux and Python, tutorials working with simulation codes, and how to effectively read scientific publications.
 After a summer working together, he presented a poster at the NASA Kepler & K2 Science Conference.
 Atirath is now a Regents Scholar with honors at UC Santa Cruz and will soon be applying for graduate school.
 Keep an eye out for him!

 Tyler Barna is currently an undergraduate at Rutgers University.
 He reached out to me seeking advice on how to become involved in scientific research.
 After a summer spent strengthening his computational background, Tyler went on to join my research team.
 You can see his most recent scientific poster here.
 Tyler is a co-author of a recent publication searching for periodic variables within stellar clusters.
 Tyler is interested in pursuing a graduate degree in astrophysics and will be applying this year.
 Look out for him!

-Mentoring not only has enhanced the clarity and pedagogy in my communication, it has also been a deeply rewarding experience.
+Mentoring not only has enhanced the clarity and pedagogy in my communication, but it has also been a deeply rewarding experience.
 When I work to support others I feel a sense of renewed energy and optimism.

 I grew up on a dairy farm as a first-generation American.
 My grandparents were proud and hardworking; literacy, however, was a luxury far removed from their rural upbringing.
 Remote worlds inaccessible to those around me were revealed in my ever-growing collection of books.
 I read voraciously and this cultivated a love of learning.
 It was not until later in life, after the birth of my children, that I would encounter a latent fascination with astrophysics.
-This interest was fueled by the stirring works of Cecelia Payne Gaposchkin and Sir Arthur Eddington.

 If you host an outreach event, I encourage you to do it in an underserved community.

-This article articulates why I think that is so important.
+In this article, I explain why I think that is so important.